Δ8-THC Guide: Hemp Sourcing, Legality, & Availablility

 What is the Legal Status of Delta-8 THC?

-For a short period in early to mid-2020, the boom of hemp-sourced 'synthetic' converted Delta-8 sat in a grey area.
+For a short period in early to mid-2020, the boom of hemp-sourced converted Delta-8 sat in a grey area.
 Because these products could be sourced from hemp-derived CBD, they were legal according to the 2018 Farm Bill.
-This led to an explosive growth of a market where products, a large majority of which were vape cartridges, were sold freely online.
+This led to an explosive growth of a market where products, a large majority of which were vape cartridges, were sold freely online in states that did not have explicit definitions against delta-8.

-This boom was shortlived though as the DEA published new guidance on Aug 21st, 2020 that stated "All synthetically derived tetrahydrocannabinols remain schedule I controlled substances." thus defining hemp-derived Delta-8 as an illegal substance.
-Though some retailers continue to sell these products, and many are working to submit comments, the legal grey area is effectively closed.
+This boom was shortlived though as the DEA published new guidance on Aug 21st, 2020 that stated "All synthetically derived tetrahydrocannabinols remain schedule I controlled substances." this statement has been cited as making Delta-8 an illegal substance.

 Where Can You Find Delta-8 THC?